The non-perturbative sides of the Kardar-Parisi-Zhang equation: The KPZ fixed point

 All the fixed point solutions, both stable and unstable, can be determined from~\eqref{eq:dstildeg} in any dimension.
 One can construct from them the flow (and phase) diagram of the KPZ equation, which is represented in Fig.~\ref{fig:phasediag}.

 It shows that the KPZ fixed point is always attractive in any $d$, while the RT fixed point is always repulsive.
-The EW fixed point changes stability in $d=2$, from unstable in $d\leq 2$ to stable in $d>2$, beyond which it describes a smooth phase which is attained for non-zero but small non-linearity $\tilde g_0 \leq \tilde g_c$.
-Let us notice that a very efficient way to evidence the unstable fixed points, rather than fine-tuning the initial condition, is to reverse the flow, {\it i.e} $s\to-s$, and run it from some very large (negative) value of $s$ to $s\to 0$.
-Indeed, the change of sign inverses the stability properties, such that the unstable fixed points (in the IR flow) become stable (in the UV flow) and reciprocally.
-For this reason, we refer to them as IR fixed points (stable in the IR flow) and UV fixed points (stable in the UV flow) in the following.
+The EW fixed point changes stability in $d=2$, from unstable in $d\leq 2$ to stable in $d>2$, beyond which it describes a smooth phase which is attained for small non-linearity $\tilde g_0 \leq \tilde g_c$.
+Let us notice that a very efficient way to evidence the unstable fixed points, rather than fine-tuning the initial condition, is to reverse the flow, {\it i.e} change $s\to-s$, and run it from some very large (negative) value of $s$ to $s\to 0$.
+Indeed, the change of sign inverses the stability properties, such that the unstable fixed points (in the IR flow,which runs from $s=0$ to $s\to -\infty$) become stable (in the UV flow, which runs from $s=-\infty$ to $s\to 0$) and reciprocally.
+For this reason, we call the fixed points in the following IR fixed points when they are stable in the IR flow, and UV fixed points when they are stable in the UV flow.

 Even though this simplest approximation already provides a full qualitative picture, it yields very poor values for the critical exponents in $d>1$~\cite{Fontaine2023InvBurgers}.
 To obtain quantitative results, one needs to resort to more advanced approximations, as presented in the next section.